Moneyhub – In Brief

 - Categories – the app automatically categorises your transactions.

 - Real-life Advisors – the app gives you the option to speak to a real life advisor

 - Payments – make payments between your accounts via the app

 Who is Moneyhub for?

 Multiple bank accounts, including current accounts, savings accounts, credit card accounts and more, can be connected to Moneyhub.
 Therefore it is possible for individuals to integrate their accounts with the app.
 In addition, couples can create an account, giving them a combined overview of their joint finances.

-Moneyhub is connected to all major banks, many smaller banks, savings accounts, credit card providers, pensions, and investment platforms.
+Moneyhub is connected to all major banks, many smaller banks, savings accounts, credit card providers, pension providers, and investment platforms.
 This includes popular digital banks such as Starling Bank and Monzo.
-It is best to check if they cover the institutions they support.
+It is best to check if they support the institutions you use.

 Currently they are integrated with:

 |Allied Irish Banks||Citibank||Mettle||Starling Bank|